brodynelly/PAAL-Docs/docs/frontend/state-management.md

 ## Overview

 The PAAL frontend uses a combination of state management approaches to handle different types of state.
-This document outlines the state management strategies employed throughout the application.
+This document outlines those said states:

 ## State Categories